-Important: Before installing the ifm efector® flow detection controller and sensor, use a marker to draw a line on the probe at 3.5 in.
-(8.9 cm) from the end of the probe.
-Do NOT insert more than 3.5 in.
-(8.9 cm) of the probe length into the pipe.
+Important: Before installing the ifm efector® flow detection controller and sensor, use a marker to draw a line on the probe at 3.5-inch (8.9 cm) from the end of the probe.
+Do NOT insert more than 3.5-inch (8.9 cm) of the probe length into the pipe.
 Refer to the following figure.

-Figure 15.
+Figure 13.
 Installation of ifm efector flow detection controller and sensor

-Figure 16.
-Location of ifm efector flow detection controller and sensor section of pipe.
-The maximum distance from the control panel must not exceed 29.5 ft (9 m) (see item labeled "1" in the preceding figure).
+Figure 14.
+Location of ifm efector flow detection controller and sensor vertical section of pipe.
+The maximum distance from the control panel must not exceed 29.5 feet (9 m) (see item labeled 1 in the preceding figure).
 Allow at least five pipe diameters straight run of pipe upstream of the sensor location, and three pipe diameters straight run of pipe downstream of the sensor location.